joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-03-21
+Next steps:
+  - [ ] verify, with PJ64d, that calling `gfx_printf()` with F3DEX2 is indeed the cause of the infinite loop.
+  - [ ] If the above is true, add Fast3D support to glank's `gbi.h`.
+  - [ ] Find a display list in SM64's RAM and try to determine how to access it.

 ### 2018-03-18
 I am an idiot.
 The issue was not the VMA of the binary file, but rather the fact that the use of glank's `gfx_printf()` made the game hang.
 I have not